jonghyun-joann-lee/4156-Miniproject-2024-Students-Java/README.md

+# JaCoCo

+To run the tests and generate the JaCoCo report, I ran the following commands in the terminal, in order.

+`mvn clean test`

+`mvn jacoco:report`

 # Static Bug Finder

 To check for bugs, I used **PMD** as the static bug finder.
 I used the error-prone and default rulesets, which were configured like below in the pom.xml file.